Lullaby by Chuck Palahniuk

 Palahniuk takes something as innocent and as soothing as a lullaby and turns it into something more sinister.
 If that’s not enough, Palahniuk adds in witchcraft and dead babies to draw the reader in.
 The protagonist, Carl Streator, is someone who has anger management problems which creates some humorous moments within the novel.
-These moments involve Carl killing people he comes across that annoy or angers him by reciting the culling poem inside his head.
+These moments involve Carl killing people he comes across that annoys or angers him by reciting the culling poem inside his head.
 With each of these encounters and death, Carl receives moments of clarity and realizes how powerful words are, especially the words of the poem.
-Carl partners up with realtor Helen Hoover Boyle, Mona and Oyster in order to find all the copies of the book that contains the poem in order to destroy it.
+Carl partners up with realtor Helen Hoover Boyle, Mona, and Oyster in order to find all the copies of the book that contains the poem in order to destroy it.

-This book is a 2/5 cups of tea.
+This book is 2/5 cups of tea.
 The main reason is that I got bored halfway through and I struggled to finish the novel.
 It got way too weird for me with the introduction of witchcraft and spells.
-I did enjoy Palahniuk’s writing style and the continued theme of noise vs quiet woven throughout the novel.
+I did enjoy Palahniuk’s writing style and the continued theme of noise vs. quiet woven throughout the novel.